rbohl/liferay-docs/develop/tutorials/articles/160-search/03-liferay-search-api/03-indexers.markdown

 to be searchable by defining the model's fields that are sent to the search engine, later used during a search.

-**To influence the way model entity fields are indexed in search engine documents,**
+**To control how model entity fields are indexed in search engine documents,**

 [`ModelDocumentContributor`](https://github.com/liferay/liferay-portal/blob/7.1.1-ga2/modules/apps/portal-search/portal-search-spi/src/main/java/com/liferay/portal/search/spi/model/index/contributor/ModelDocumentContributor.java)
 classes specify which database fields are indexed in the model entity's search